-The Senior Managers & Certification Regime (“SMCR”) has replaced the current Approved Persons regime of the FCA and will mark a paradigm shift in the UK financial services industry.
+The Senior Managers & Certification Regime (“SMCR”) has replaced the Approved Persons regime of the FCA and marks a paradigm shift in the UK financial services industry.

 The SMCR is a regulatory framework for the conduct and responsibility of key personnel.
 It is an FCA/PRA regulation concerning governance and has two core aims: